Junta Ejecutiva y Comité de dirección

 Bo Brand

-Bo Brand is a therapeutic assistant in a hospital in Baltimore and is an aspiring medical student.
+Bo Brand is a therapeutic assistant in a hospital in Baltimore and is an aspiring occupational therapist.
 She has been a participant in the OCHO Medical Brigade since 2013.
 She has been the administrative assistant for OCHO since January 2020.
 As administrative assistant she is involved in preparing the brigade for the annual trip and facilitating communication with OCHO members.

 Comité de dirección